wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 ## Valid Tokens for Transfer

 It's important to note that this tutorial leverages [Wormhole's TokenBridge](https://github.com/wormhole-foundation/wormhole/blob/6130bbb6f456b42b789a71f7ea2fd049d632d2fb/ethereum/contracts/bridge/TokenBridge.sol){target=\_blank} to transfer tokens between chains.
-Therefore, the tokens you wish to transfer must be attested on the TokenBridge contract of the target blockchain.
+So, the tokens you'd like to transfer must have an attestation on the TokenBridge contract of the target blockchain.

-To simplify this process, we've included a tool for checking if a token is already attested on the target chain.
+To simplify this process, we've included a tool for verifying if a token has an attestation on the target chain.
 This tool uses the [`wrappedAsset`](https://github.com/wormhole-foundation/wormhole/blob/6130bbb6f456b42b789a71f7ea2fd049d632d2fb/ethereum/contracts/bridge/BridgeGetters.sol#L50-L52){target=\_blank} function from the TokenBridge contract.
-If the token is attested, the `wrappedAsset` function returns the address of the wrapped token on the target chain; otherwise, it returns the zero address.
+If the token has an attestation, the `wrappedAsset` function returns the address of the wrapped token on the target chain; otherwise, it returns the zero address.

 ???- tip "Check Token Attestation"
     1. Clone the [repository](https://github.com/martin0995/cross-chain-token-transfers){target=\_blank} and navigate to the project directory: